Keynoters and Speakers

 Dr. Jackie Whittaker

 Jackie Whittaker is an Associate Professor in the Department of Physical Therapy, at the University of British Columbia, and Research Scientist at Arthritis Research Canada.
-She was the first Canadian physiotherapist to be a Fellow of the Canadian Academy of Manipulative Physiotherapy.
-She is also recognized by the Canadian Physiotherapy Association as a clinical specialist in musculoskeletal rehabilitation, and hold a PhD.
+She was the first Canadian physiotherapist to be a Fellow of the Canadian Academy of Manipulative Physiotherapy, recognized by the Canadian Physiotherapy Association as a clinical specialist in musculoskeletal rehabilitation, and hold a PhD.
+It is the combination of qualifications that is the first or unique.
 Her research takes a lifespan approach to preventing musculoskeletal conditions, with a particular emphasis on knee osteoarthritis.
 Jackie’s research is guided by 21 years of clinical practice and has resulted in over 100 peer-reviewed publications.

 Don’t Stop Believin’: Optimizing knee health after injury to prevent osteoarthritis